-Gift:

-- o Request approval from the Property Accountant by email or phone call. - Must request approval from the M.A.D.
-Manager to disposition equipment - Submit a work request through Facilities Services Work Order System - Surplus equipment may be gifted to not-for-profit and government organizations with prior approval from the M.A.D.
-Manager. - The following conditions should be documented before gifting any assets: - The equipment has no utility for the University. - The equipment has no appreciable market value for resale - Disclosure of any perceived or actual conflicts of interest between the gifting department and non-for-profit organization. - Gifts will require the name of the organization and contact information for the individual receiving the equipment.
-Once the individual receives and inventories the equipment, the signed Property Management Inventory Adjustment form must be delivered to the PA.

-Lost/Missing:

-- Tagged items that could not be located during the biennial capital equipment inventory audit.
-Equipment should only be retired as lost after every effort has been made to locate them. - A note should be added to the Inventory Adjustment form providing details regarding the searches that were performed and signed by the Department Chair or Director. - o Upon review, the PA may contact the organization for more information. - o If the equipment is subsequently found, it will be reactivated within PSAM using unretired.
-PSAM will use the retirement date as the transaction date and allow depreciation to "catch-up" for the period the asset was lost. - o Equipment reported as lost/missing, with no obvious signs of break-in or evidence of theft, must be reported to the PA.
-The PA will determine if the CUPD should be notified.
+- o Must request approval from the M.A.D.
+Manager to disposition property - $\circ$ $\;$ Submit a work request through Facilities Services Work Order System $\;$ - Surplus assets may be gifted to not-for-profit and government organizations with prior approval from the M.A.D.
+Manager. - The following conditions should be documented before gifting any assets: - The asset has no utility for the University. - The asset has no appreciable market value for resale - Disclosure of any perceived or actual conflicts of interest between the gifting department and non-for-profit organization. - Gifts will require the name of the organization and contact information for the individual receiving the asset.
+Once the individual receives and inventories the asset(s), the signed Property Management Inventory Adjustment form must be delivered to the PA. - Lost/Missing: - Tagged items that could not be located during the biennial inventory.
+Assets should only be retired as lost after every effort has been made to locate them. - A note should be added to the Inventory Adjustment form providing details regarding the searches that were performed and signed by the Department Chair or Director. - Upon review, the PA may contact the organization for more information. - If the asset is subsequently found, it will be reactivated within PSAM using unretired.
+PSAM will use the retirement date as the transaction date and allow depreciation to "catch-up" for the period the asset was lost. - Assets reported as lost/missing, with no obvious signs of break-in or evidence of theft, must be reported to the PA.
+The PA will determine if the CUPD should be notified. - Theft: - When assets are stolen a report must be filed with the UCCS Police Department (CUPD). - The PA must be notified with the following: - CUPD Report # and - a completed Inventory Adjustment form signed by the Department Chair or Director. - Trade-in: - Once the department, PA, and Purchasing have determined that an existing asset will be traded in, it is important that the asset(s) given up in trade be retired. - A completed and signed Inventory Adjustment form must be sent to the PA. - The retirement should be processed when the equipment is turned over to the vendor.
+The timeliness of the retirement is important because this will affect the book value of the asset given in trade.

-Theft:

-- When equipment is stolen a report must be filed with the UCCS Police Department (CUPD). - The PA must be notified with the following: - CUPD Report # and - a completed Inventory Adjustment form signed by the Department Chair or Director.

-Trade-in:

-- Once the department, PA, and Purchasing have determined that an existing equipment will be traded in, it is important that the equipment given up in trade be retired. - o A completed and signed Inventory Adjustment form must be sent to the PA. - The retirement should be processed when the equipment is turned over to the vendor.
-The timeliness of the retirement is important because this will affect the book value of the equipment given in trade.